dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 - Windows 10 Professional N
 - Windows 10 Professional Education
 - Windows 10 Professional Education N

+### Bulk Enroll Windows 10 devices <!-- 747607 -->

+You can join large numbers of Windows 10 devices to Azure Active Directory and Intune with IT automation tools.
+To enable automatic MDM enrollment for your Azure AD tenant, create a provisioning package that joins the device to your Azure AD tenant using Windows Configuration Designer.
+Apply that package to corporate-owned devices you'd like to bulk enroll and manage.
+Once the package is applied, devices connect to Azure AD, enroll in Intune, and are ready for your Azure AD users to log on.

 ### New MAM settings for PIN and managed storage locations <!-- 736644 -->